Tch4lla/tablecheck/README.md

 1. Functionality: the tests should pass.
 2. Code Quality: the implementation should be clean, well-organized, follow industry standard typescript/javascript conventions and be easily extensible.
+3. Understanding: the submission should demonstrate your deep knowledge of e2e testing.
-3. Delivery: the assessment should be completed in a reasonable amount of time.
+4. Delivery: the assessment should be completed in a reasonable amount of time.

 ## Other